mathspp/mathspp/pages/02.blog/00.tags/slice-of-life/blog.md

 title: "Slice of life blog articles"
 ---

-# <a href="/blog/tags/slice of life" class="label label-primary tag-title">slice of life</a>
+# “slice of life” tag

-## Articles about the practical application of mathematics and/or programming to the day-to-day life
+## articles about the practical application of mathematics and/or programming to the day-to-day life